Ming-DeMers/Cellular-Automata/report.md

 - 8 Hours.

 ### Jack
-- Assigned to implement in the program, testing, and ensure we are meeting application req's.
+- Assigned to implement in the rogram, testing, and ensure we are meeting application req's.
 - Defined specifications for all functions in gameboard.mli
 - Implemented update_board and its helper functions
 - Implemented update_node